alvinchirchir/e-commerce-api/README.md

 ## Description

 A simple inventory api that has CRUD operations.
+Criteria to be used by Shopify

+Filtering based on fields/inventory count/tags/other metadata

 ##Requirements